alanh90/BICA-EmergentThoughts/README.md

 ### 4.5.
 Predictive Scenario Generation

 *   **Function:** Generates forward-looking scenarios for strategic planning.
 *   **Example:** A financial AI uses diverse predictive scenarios to anticipate market trends.
-This can also extend to logistics, where ECF predicts disruptions and suggests adjustments, incorporating abstract concepts to navigate unprecedented situations.
+This can also extend to logistics, where HECF predicts disruptions and suggests adjustments, incorporating abstract concepts to navigate unprecedented situations.

 ### 4.6.
 Strategic Risk Awareness

 *   **Function:** Identifies potential challenges and preemptively addresses risks.
 *   **Example:** A cybersecurity AI explores potential threat vectors.
-In healthcare, ECF could simulate disease outbreak risks, allowing for early intervention using abstract concepts for more advanced planning.
+In healthcare, HECF could simulate disease outbreak risks, allowing for early intervention using abstract concepts for more advanced planning.

 ### 4.7.
 Creativity Enhancement